pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 ========================
-VNF Component in Tacker
+VNF Component in Apmec
 ========================

-This section will cover how to deploy `vnf component` in Tacker with the examples of how to write VNF descriptors.
+This section will cover how to deploy `vnf component` in Apmec with the examples of how to write VNF descriptors.